ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/page3.md

 * Output matrix location (`rhs_qs4cx`).
 This is a 1-dimensional matrix that packs the INT4 numbers into 8-bit chunks of memory.
 * Scale factors (`rhs_scales_f32`).
 This provides the exact number used to quantize the incoming model weight numbers (up to FP32 format) to INT4.
 Each channel is quantized independently and thus has a unique scale factor.

-You can tell the target is of the INT4 type based on the naming, `qs4cx`, which translates to quantized (q), symmetric (s), 4-bit integres (4) per channel (cx).
+You can tell the target is of the INT4 type based on the naming, `qs4cx`, which translates to quantized (q), symmetric (s), 4-bit integers (4) per channel (cx).
 Each 'channel' in this matrix refers to all the weights feeding into a given channel (ie. a given neuron).
-Because the weights feeding into different neurons may vary significantly, quantizing by channel offers improved percision and flexibility.
+Because the weights feeding into different neurons may vary significantly, quantizing by channel offers improved precision and flexibility.

 After calculating variables like the destination matrix stride length and scale factors, the quantization and packing occurs: